feincms/feincms/docs/page.rst

   ``NavigationExtension``, which provide submenus to the navigation generation mechanism.
 See :ref:`page-ext-navigation` for more information on how to use this extension.

+* :mod:`feincms.module.page.extensions.navigationgroups` --- Navigation groups

+  Adds a navigation group field to each page which can be used to distinguish between the header and footer (or meta) navigation.
+Filtering is achieved by passing the ``group`` argument to ``feincms_nav``.

 * :mod:`feincms.module.page.extensions.relatedpages` --- Links related content